 There are also at least two major consolidated hernia mesh proceedings in state courts—a Multi-County Litigation in Atlantic County, New Jersey, against Ethicon, and nearly 2,000 consolidated cases pending in the Superior Court for Providence, Rhode Island, against C.R.
 Bard involving claimed injuries from Composix® Kugel® Mesh patches.

 Litigation schedules are always unpredictable and change frequently for many different reasons.
 But the COVID-19 pandemic disrupted our court system and caused delays on a scale rarely seen.
-The federal courts and most state courts shut down in-person proceedings for much of 2020, and many still have not resumed normal operations by the summer of 2021.
-The extended pandemic closures or limited schedules have created severe backlogs of civil and criminal trials in every trial court (criminal cases have priority because the Constitution guarantees those accused a “speedy” trial).
-These backlogs wreaked havoc on court schedules and, as discussed below, have contributed to unusual delays in the MDL trials.
+The federal courts and most state courts shut down in-person proceedings for much of 2020, and many still had not resumed normal operations by the summer of 2021.
+The extended closures or limited schedules have created severe backlogs of civil and criminal trials in every trial court (criminal cases have priority because the Constitution guarantees those accused a “speedy” trial).
+These backlogs wreaked havoc on court schedules and have contributed to unusual delays in the MDL trials.
 The Atrium MDL and the Bard/Davol MDL both had bellwether trials scheduled in 2020, which were delayed and now rescheduled for mid-to-late 2021; the Ethicon MDL also has bellwether trials scheduled for 2021.
 The first bellwether trial in the consolidated Rhode Island hernia mesh litigation was also pushed from 2020 into 2021.

 The Atrium MDL was the first of the ongoing major federal MDLs involving cases about defective hernia mesh.
 By late 2016, thirteen lawsuits were pending against the Atrium Medical Corporation in seven district courts.
 The plaintiffs in those cases claimed Atrium had defectively designed, manufactured, and labeled its C-Qur hernia mesh products and that those products had caused an allergic or inflammatory response that caused severe post-surgical complications, including bowel obstructions, hematoma, seromas, and fistulas.